Mississippi Wrongful Death Statute of Limitations Overview

 What Is a Wrongful Death and Who Can File a Wrongful Death Claim?

-The Mississippi wrongful death statute defines wrongful death as “the death of any person or of any unborn quick child” caused by the following (Miss.
+What is the Mississippi wrongful death statute of limitations?
+Here is the short answer: The Mississippi wrongful death statute defines wrongful death as “the death of any person or of any unborn quick child” caused by the following (Miss.
 Code Ann. § 11-7-13):

 - Any real, wrongful or negligent act or omission